supahcraig/cldr_tech_basecamp/missions/6_data_engineering_experience/CDE_steps.md

 ### Create/run a job
 https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-create-job.html

-upload your python script from Mission 4.
+Upload your python script from Mission 4....sort of.
+My script used some hive pieces to create an external table.
+I removed those pieces since my Datahub cluster had been spun down, and thus had no hiveserver to run those pieces against.

 Run the job.

 I did not need to supply any additional configurations, jars, or anything other than my python script.